M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 \subsection{Baseline Methods}

 Given the lack of baselines of VL-based OSR, especially for prompt learning methods, we carefully construct new baselines for fair comparisons with other prompt learning and OSR methods.
 They are:

-\textbf{CLIP+ZSL~\citep{radford2021learning}.} Without prompt tuning, we use the released 80 handcrafted templates~\footnote{https://github.com/openai/CLIP.} for zero-shot learning (ZSL) prediction.
-Besides, for performance evaluation, we use the maximum softmax probability (MSP)~\citep{hendrycks2016baseline} as the indicator, which has been commonly used~\citep{neal2018open, zhang2020hybrid}.
+\textbf{CLIP+ZSL~\cite{radford2021learning}.} Without prompt tuning the CLIP model with the image encoder selected as the ViT-B/16~\cite{dosovitskiy2020image}, we use the released 80 handcrafted templates~\footnote{https://github.com/openai/CLIP.} for zero-shot learning (ZSL) prediction.
+Besides, for performance evaluation, we use the maximum softmax probability (MSP)~\cite{hendrycks2016baseline} as the indicator, which has been commonly used~\cite{neal2018open, zhang2020hybrid}.

-\textbf{CoOp~\citep{zhou2022learning} and CoCoOp~\citep{zhou2022conditional}.} As reported in the paper, the experiments of these two methods are all performed in a 16-shot setting.
-Following this setting, we implement CoOp and CoCoOp by selecting 16 shots per class using the publicly released code~\footnote{https://github.com/KaiyangZhou/CoOp.}.
-MSP~\citep{hendrycks2016baseline} is also adopted here for performance evaluation.
+\textbf{CoOp~\cite{zhou2022learning} and CoCoOp~\cite{zhou2022conditional}.} As reported in the paper~\cite{zhou2022learning, zhou2022conditional}, the experiments of these two methods are all performed in the 16-shot setting.
+Following this setting, we implement CoOp and CoCoOp by selecting 16 shots per class.
+Specifically, the architecture of the vision model in the CLIP is selected as the ViT-B/16~\cite{dosovitskiy2020image}.
 Different from the base-to-new generalization setting, the true names of the open-set data are not available.
 Therefore, only the closed-set labels are accessible both in the tuning and testing phases.
+The prompts are optimized toward maximizing the similarities between images and closed-set category-filled texts.
+We use the same training hyperparameters in the publicly released code~\footnote{https://github.com/KaiyangZhou/CoOp.} for building this baseline.
+MSP~\cite{hendrycks2016baseline} is adopted here for performance evaluation.